-Water Fantaseas devotes the same degree of care and consideration to large-group cruises as it does those we arrange for 12 or fewer.
+Water Fantaseas devotes the same degree of care and consideration to large-group cruises with custom dinner cruise.
 The result is a Custom Dinner in Cruise that is uniquely yours.

 Our personalized Miami yacht party services will warrant a memorable experience for all of your guests.

 Our strict attention to detail in every phase of the planning and execution assures you that each aspect of your cruise will be thoughtfully considered in terms of meeting the specific needs of your corporate party.

 Our passion for our work, and our love for yachts has made us one of the most reputable chartering company in the South Florida region.
 Our services cater to small intimate groups, and both medium and large corporate groups.

 Your cruise dinner will begin at a conveniently located marina close to Downtown Miami.

 At the appointed hour (but not until all your guests are aboard, of course), we haul in the gangplank, cast off the mooring lines and get underway.
 While each itinerary will be individually designed to meet the specific needs and desires of that particular charterer, the landscape dictates some common routes.

 Typically, we’ll first cruise by Downtown Miami’s striking waterfront: near the west end of the cruise port and Government Cut, a bit off American Airlines Arena, in front of Bayside Marketplace and Bayfront Park, across the mouth of the Miami River and down past Brickell Key.
 We continue south, though at the necessary distance offshore, nearly parallel to Brickell Avenue, which is the very heart of the “Financial District of the Americas” and the site or some spectacular new high-rise construction, both residential and commercial.